Golden roasted Sweet Potato, Rocket / Arugula, Ricotta or Goats Cheese, sweet Strawberries and a drizzle of Balsamic Dressing.

 - Spread the wedges on a baking sheet, skin-side and cook for about 25 minutes until soft but not mushy.
 Remove from the cool down.

-- To make a balsamic reduction, place the balsamic vinegar in a small saucepan.
-Bring to a boil then reduce for 2-4 minutes, or until it thickens.
+To make a balsamic reduction, place the balsamic vinegar along with caster sugar in a small saucepan.
+Heat at low heat until it reduce for 2-4 minutes, or until it thickens.

 - Be sure to remove the pan from the heat when the vinegar is still runnier than honey, it will continue to thicken as it cools.